Supxr/qa-portfolio/Test-Cases/SauceDemo/README.md

 # SauceDemo QA Test Suite

 This folder contains a comprehensive set of **manual test cases** created for the [SauceDemo](https://www.saucedemo.com/) web application.
+SauceDemo or sometimes known as Swag Labs is a demo e-commerce site created by [Sauce Labs](https://saucelabs.com/).
+The website provides a platform for not only automated, but also manual testing practice by featuring the basic end-to-end functions of an e-commerce website such as logging in, browsing products, populating a shopping cart, facilitating and completing a checkout.
 The goal of this testing effort is to validate the functionality, input validation, and business logic across multiple key areas of the application.

-## 🔍 Application Overview

-SauceDemo is an e-commerce demo app used for UI automation and QA training.
-It includes:
-- A login system with various user roles
-- Product listings with cart functionality
-- A multi-step checkout flow
-- Navigation through a hamburger menu

 ## ✅ What Was Tested